pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 - What is an integer?
 - What is a prime number?
 - Is 0 a prime number?
 - Is 1 a prime number?
 - Is 2 a prime number?
 - Can a prime number be negative?
 - How can we determine a number is prime?

 2. What are we asked to show?

 - An array of prime numbers

-3. Restate the problem in your own words (it's ok if your words are more clumsy, you don't need the perfect phrasing, you just need to clarify that you understand he problem, and one of the best ways to do that is to put it in your own words)
+3. Restate the problem in your own words (it's ok if your words are more clumsy, you don't need the perfect phrasing, you need to clarify that you understand the problem, and one of the best ways to do that is to put it in your own words)

 4. Is there enough information for you to find a solution?

 - Is there any information that is missing?

 5. What is our plan?